afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/introduction.md

 (content:references:open-continuous-material-balances)=
-# Stuff Balance Equations
+# Stuff Balances
 Chemical Engineering is all about designing the state and operation of a system so that it does what we want.
 For example, designing a biochemical process to produce the [COVID19 mRNA vaccine that meets quality and financial constraints](https://engineering.virginia.edu/news/2022/02/chemical-engineering-alumnus-paul-mensah-elected-national-academy-engineering), or developing a [process to heat the Cornell campus using geothermal energy](https://earthsourceheat.cornell.edu).

 Balance equations are at the center of Chemical Engineering, whether it is for molecular or giant scale processes.
 If the language of Chemical Engineering is mathematics, then our grammar is balance equations.
 Balance equations describe the state and operation of a system and its surrondings.
 We use balance equations to design processes and process operations.